Seneca-ICTOER/OPS345v2/docs/Labs/lab3.md

 ## Lab 3 Sign-Off

-Take screenshots showing the following:
+Take screenshots showing the following and organize them nicely into a single document:

 - A successful ping from mint-client to win-client using win-client's FQDN
 - A successful ping from win-client to mint-client using mint-client's FQDN